neondatabase/website/content/guides/pulse.md

 ## Prerequisites

-To follow along this guide, you will need the following:
+To follow this guide, you’ll need the following:

 - [Node.js 18](https://nodejs.org/en) or later
 - A [Neon](https://console.neon.tech/signup) account